 “I see you boys down here again, I’ll lock all four of you up for disorderly conduct and disturbing the peace.”

-The next day was Sunday, and the Hoover Dam workers had the day off.
+The next day was a Sunday, and the Hoover Dam workers had the day off.
 A total of 27 men visited the Rioville Hotel to inquire about Javernick’s job offer, and by sundown that evening, he’d hired 19 of them.